numfocus/gsoc/2016/proposals/maurya-kumar-raj.md

 I am currently a 3rd year (B.Tech) Computer Science and Engineering student at University Institute of Engineering and Technology, Kanpur, India.
 I have done some academic projects on database management systems.
 I am a Free Open Source Software (FOSS) enthusiast and like to contribute, collaborate for the same.

-This project deals with implementation and automating the process of accessing the data in EcoData Retriever that requires the knowledge Python and database systems like MySql, SqLite, which I am familiar with and have experience as well as done few projects on that technology.
+This project deals with implementing and automating the process of accessing the data with the taxonomic names resolved.
+The project requires the knowledge of Python and database systems like MySql, SqLite.
+I have worked on similar projects that had the same requirements and skill set.

 I also have interned at some research organizations like Indian Institute of Science Education Research (IISER) Kolkata, UNESCO.
 Apart from these I have also interned at start-up companies which includes Kanopy Techno Solutions, Pariksha.co, Pollinate Energy, Absentia Virtual Reality.